Joseph Clevenger

-Joseph Aaron Clevenger (/klɛvɛndʒər/; born April 22, 1980) is an American educator who has served as the superintendent of Bonsall Unified School District since July 1, 2021.
+Joseph Aaron Clevenger (/klɛvɛndʒər/; born April 22, 1980) is an American educator who is currently serving as Assistant Superintendent over Student Services at the San Diego County Office Of Education.
+Before working at the county level, he served as the superintendent of Bonsall Unified School District.
 Prior to his tenure as superintendent, he served as the Principal of Rancho Buena Vista High School from 2019 to 2021.

 Early life and education

 Clevenger was born on April 22, 1980, in Provo, Utah, the son of a molecular biologist and a high school physics teacher.
 He grew up in Seattle, Washington, before moving to Vista, California, where he attended Rancho Buena Vista High School.
 After graduating, Clevenger served as a full-time missionary for the Church of Jesus Christ of Latter-Day Saints in Santo Domingo, Dominican Republic, where he became fluent in Spanish.

 Clevenger attended California State University San Marcos, where he earned a bachelor's degree in liberal arts in 2004.
 He attended Pepperdine University from 2008 to 2010, receiving a master's degree in education.